-Updated on December 18, 2022 by Sarina
+Updated on December 18, 2022 by Sarina Tariq

 Business Casual Dress code

 1. Well fitting pants in neutral colors

-Black is a favorite color for formal pants and they can be paired with any top.
+Black is a favorite color for formal pants, and they can be paired with any top.
 Other favored colors are navy and charcoal.
-The pant can be made of suit material, corduroy or good quality lined crepe; No denim or hosiery material.
+The pant can be made of suit material, corduroy, or good quality lined crepe; No denim or hosiery material.

 A khaki pant is a semi-formal pant in a light tan or beige color.
 It is synonymous with casual dressing in a formal setting, which is what business casual is all about.
-Pastel colored tops go very well with these pants and create a casual but sedate vibe.
+Pastel-colored tops go very well with these pants and create a casual but sedate vibe.

 3. Short sleeved shirts

-A long sleeved dress shirt is formal but when it is half sleeved, not so much.
-It should also be well pressed and semi fitted.
+A long-sleeved dress shirt is formal, but when it is half-sleeved, not so much.
+It should also be well-pressed and semi-fitted.

 This can be a fitting pencil skirt or a nice A-line skirt in a sedate color and knee length.
 The shirt should be long enough to be tucked into the waistband of the pants or skirts.